alexzhc/volume-nfs-provisioner/README.md

 ## Overview
 This project aims to provide "per-volume" nfs export for block volumes .
 It uses NFS kernel server for performance and K8S ClusterIP for HA.

-## Dev Phases
+## Roadmap
 1. static pvc creation by a script

-1. dynamic pvc creation by sig-external-storage provsioner
+1. dynamic pvc creation by kubernetes-incubator/external-storage

 ## Compatibility
 Any block storage system that has implemented k8s dynamic provisioning